-Close to thirty years ago I checked into treatment for my alcoholism and addictions to other drugs.
+Close to thirty years ago I checked into treatment for my alcoholism and addiction to other drugs.
 It was a terrific relief.

 I’d known for a long time that I was an alcoholic.
-I was essentially unaware of AA and its purpose, and that there were effective treatments for addictive disease.
+I was essentially unaware of AA and its purpose, or that there were effective treatments for addictive disease.
 I wasn’t entirely unaware, because I’d been dealing with drunks and addicts for years as a police officer.
-It had simply managed to escape me that AA and other programs were anything other than a place to dump problems that turned up back on the street later anyway.
+It had simply managed to escape me that AA and other programs were anything other than a place to dump problems that turned up back on the street later.

 By the time my boss more-or-less forced me into treatment, I’d had most of the jackpots: divorce, foreclosures, evictions, loss of other people’s money as well as tons of my own, estrangement from relatives — all the fun things that we addicts collect along the way to perdition.
 My denial about my surface problems was pretty weak, and it didn’t take much for me to become accepting about treatment, then hopeful, and then enthusiastic.
 I ended up damned grateful to the Chief of Police and whoever advised him about how he should deal with his relatively high-ranking and increasingly visible problem.

 So I got sober and became a credit to my mother, my school, my family, my country and all that good stuff.
 I worked in the recovery field.
 I talked recovery.
 I even became a bit of a recovery guru, writing about addiction on my own and for treatment facilities that needed a down-to-earth approach to some of their material.
-But to a great degree I was a fraud, and I didn’t even know it myself.
+But to a great degree I was a fraud, and I didn’t even know it.

-At about 18 or 20 years “sober” I began to realize I had outside issues — big time outsite issues.
+At about 18 or 20 years “sober” I began to realize I had outside issues — big time outside issues.
 For quite a while I managed to mostly ignore the signs that were popping up all around me: things not accomplished, complaints from family about my attitude and behavior.
 I was a classic “dry drunk.”

-Eventually my issues were brought to my attention in a manner I couldn’t ignore and it became clear that I needed to start dealing with them — not just immediately, but instantly.
-As a direct result, I lost work, a lot of money, the respect of my wife of (at that time) 32 years, and a huge chunk of denial.
+Eventually my issues were brought to my attention in a manner that I was completely unable to ignore any longer.
+As a direct result I lost a job, a lot of money, the respect of my wife of 32 years, and a huge chunk of denial.
 I began attending another fellowship, found a therapist, and started the first real battle of my life.

-Like any good addict I started trying to do it my way again.
-After about six months it became clear that I wasn’t progressing much, and I sought treatment again — twenty-three years after I first got “clean and sober”, and technically without having relapsed since I was still abstinent from alcohol and other external drugs.
+Like any good addict, I started trying to do it my way again.
+After about six months it became clear that I wasn’t progressing much, and I sought treatment again — twenty-three years after I first got “clean and sober”, and technically without having relapsed – – since I was still abstinent from alcohol and other external drugs.

 I seem to be getting better, slowly.
-I’m still active in that program and, peripherally, in AA.
-As of this date in 2019, I have almost 30 years “sober” in AA and NA, but I consider myself to be something like three to three and a half years really sober.
+I’m still active in that program and in AA.
+As of this date in 2019, I have almost 30 years sober in AA and NA, but I consider myself to be something like three to three and a half years really sober.
 I don’t actually have a sobriety date, since the nature of acting out in the addiction I’m working on today varies, depending on understanding and one’s degree of dedication to the concept of sobriety in all things.
 Some days are better than others.

 Other stuff’s getting better too.
 My marriage, now approaching its 40th year, is better than it has ever been.
 My relationships with other people are real, because I’m no longer afraid to let them know who I really am.
 People seek me out because — gee, I guess they want what I have!
-Lord knows what that is, but I seem to have them fooled, or maybe I just can’t believe that I’m beginning to become the person I always wanted to be.
+Lord knows what that is, but I seem to have them fooled — or maybe I just can’t believe that I’m beginning to become the person I always wanted to be.

 If I have a message, it’s this: don’t fool yourself like I did.
 You’re not really sober until you’re really sober, and “it ain’t over ‘til it’s over”.
 Don’t wait to hear any ladies sing — plump or otherwise.